Environmental Impact Of Real Estate

 It will also displace long-term residents and probably lose the community’s identity.
 Therefore, the economics of development will have to be offset against social equity and the long-term consequences for the community.

-The environmental effects of real estate development are considerable.
-Environmental degradation relating to land clearing, resource consumption, and construction emissions balances the production of impervious surfaces, which affect natural flow, raise flood risk, and reduce biodiversity.
+Environmental degradation from land clearing, resource consumption, and construction emissions offsets the production of impervious surfaces, which affect natural flow, raise flood risk, and reduce biodiversity.

-Urban sprawl encourages an increased dependency on cars, which results in larger carbon footprints and loss of green spaces.
+Urban sprawl increases reliance on cars, resulting in larger carbon footprints and the loss of green spaces.

 In contrast, applying sustainable development methods such as green buildings, energy-saving systems, and transit-oriented design minimizes environmental degradation.